-Situated in the geographical heart of Kerry on the River Laune is the town of Killorglin.
-This lively town situated on a hill is best known for one of Ireland's oldest, longest and probably most unusual festivals - Puck Fair.
+Killorglin is situated in the heart of Kerry on the River Laune.
+This lively town on a hill is best known for one of Ireland's oldest, longest and unusual festivals, Puck Fair.

 The River Laune (leamhain, elm tree), its salmon-rich waters and fertile valley are the origin of the settlement that now is the lively town of Killorglin.
-The river still is the focal point, with river-bank walks and an active rowing club.
-The Laune Salmon and Trout Anglers Association is a welcoming group and aid to visiting anglers.
-They provide excellent information for all your angling needs from local guides to permits and licences.
+The river is the focal point, with river walks and an active rowing club.
+The Laune Salmon and Trout Anglers Association is a welcoming group and helps visiting anglers.
+The members provide excellent information from local guides to permits and licences.

-Killorglin is the ideal destination for visiting or touring.
-It is considered the gateway to the famed Ring of Kerry, on the Iveragh Peninsula; it provides easy access to the equally famed Kerry Way walking trail; it offers fishing on sea, river and lake and you can even smoke your catch in the local fish smokery by the river; it boasts a backdrop of Ireland’s highest mountain range, the MacGillycuddy’s Reeks; it is close to the wonderful beaches of Cromane, Dooks and Rossbeigh which are washed by the Atlantic waters of Dingle Bay; adventure and field-study activities abound at Cappanalea Outdoor Education Centre; and it offers superb cycling routes through the little-known valleys of Glencar and Caragh Lake.
+Killorglin is an ideal destination for visiting and touring.
+It is the gateway to the famed Ring of Kerry on the Iveragh Peninsula.
+It provides easy access to the popular Kerry Way walking trail, there is great fishing and you can smoke your catch in the fish smoke house by the river.
+It boasts a backdrop of Ireland’s highest mountain range, the MacGillycuddy’s Reeks and it is close to the wonderful beaches of Cromane, Dooks and Rossbeigh which are washed by the Atlantic waters of Dingle Bay.
+There are adventure and field-study activities at the Cappanalea Outdoor Education and Training Centre in nearby Glencar, where there are superb cycling routes through the valleys of Glencar and Caragh Lake.

 Killorglin bustles with energy and is the gateway to the south west of the Kingdom.
-There are many fine places to stay, great pubs, renowned restaurants and cosy cafes and the town is popular for shopping for both locals and visitors alike.
-It is home to the award winning Killorglin Cheese on Wilma’s Cheese Farm and local honey is made up at Sunhill by the Curran family.
+There are many fine places to stay, great pubs, renowned restaurants and cosy cafes.
+It is home to the award winning Killorglin Cheese from Wilma’s Cheese Farm and local honey is made up at Sunhill by the Curran family.
 Savour all the local produce at Killorglin’s Country Market every Friday morning where artisan home producers have their produce for sale.

-Other activity ideas to consider are: teeing off at Killorglin Golf Club, a parkland course with glorious views over the River Laune, Castlemaine Harbour and the Slieve Mish Mountain range; or participate in a range of sporting activities at the local Sports Complex, with squash, badminton and tennis on offer.
-Killorglin has a strong G.A.A. tradition and is home to the successful Laune Rangers football team.
+Other activity ideas to consider are teeing off at Killorglin Golf Club, a parkland course with glorious views over the River Laune, Castlemaine Harbour and the Slieve Mish Mountain range and you can play squash, badminton and basketball at the Sports Complex.
+Killorglin has a strong GAA tradition and is home to the successful Laune Rangers football team.
 Visitors can catch a game at the local football grounds.

-Monuments: Two monuments are worth visiting in the area.
+There are two local national monuments.
 The first was erected to Townsend Blennerhasset, a member of the Kerry Militia, who was drowned in 1867 while rescuing a friend.
-The second is located at Ballykissane pier, where three Irish Volunteers were drowned in 1916.
+The second is at the Ballykissane pier, where three Irish Volunteers were drowned in 1916.